BND Hamburger Icon

 author image

-Written By: Ned SmithBusiness Strategy Insider and Senior Writer
+Written by: Ned Smith, Senior Writer

 Ned was senior writer at Sweeney Vesty, an international consulting firm, and was Vice President of communications for iQuest Analytics.
 Before that, he has been a web editor and managed the Internet and intranet sites for Citizens Communications.
 He began his journalism career as a police reporter with the Roanoke (Va.)
 Times, and was managing editor of American Way magazine and senior editor of Us.
 He was a Captain in the U.S. Air Force and held a masters in journalism from the University of Arizona.